Cistus Plant Care: Tips On Growing The Rockrose

 Alternately, leave the older plants in place and just continue to enjoy the scent of the leaves.

-And then start a new Cistus patch in another location.
+Then, start a new Cistus patch in another location.

 More on Cistus Varieties to consider:

-How To Propagate Rockrose
+How To Propagate Rock Rose

 • During the summer months, trim new growth shoots 3” – 4” inches long.

-• Water it once a week during the summer, autumn and winter months.
+• Water it once a week during the summer, autumn, and winter months.

 It should be ready for planting in its permanent location come springtime.

-Rockrose Pest or Diseases
+Rockrose Pests or Diseases

 Is The Roserose Considered Toxic, Poisonous or Invasive?